 Military Standards, also known as MIL STD, MIL-SPEC or MilSpecs are used to help achieve the United States of America’s Department of Defense requirements of standardisation for Products, Systems and Services.

 Although Products Systems or Services may claim to meet international standards, it should be remembered that this does not in itself automatically confer the argument that the Product, System or Service is safe to use by the MOD.
 The application or operating envelope may be different and any integration into MOD systems may require modifications to the original design that may mean the standard claimed may not continue to be met.

 The integration of Products Systems or Services that claim to meet international standards into other MOD systems is therefore not automatic, but such standardization should provide evidence to support the safety argument for that particular Product, System or Service; whether this is in itself sufficient to allow Duty Holders to make a robust safety argument and that the risks posed form the Product, System or Service are Tolerable and ALARP should be formally assessed and evidence recorded.

-Where Products, Systems or Services are acquired that claim to meet International Standards and the documentary evidence to support the claim is not available, then a judgement should be made by the member of the Project Team with formally delegated responsibility for safety to accept the claim based on the risk profile of the Product System or Service and the impact the missing evidence may have on the Tolerable and ALARP argument.
+Where Products, Systems or Services are acquired that claim to meet International Standards and the documentary evidence to support the claim is not available, then a judgement should be made by the member of the Delivery Team with formally delegated responsibility for safety to accept the claim based on the risk profile of the Product System or Service and the impact the missing evidence may have on the Tolerable and ALARP argument.

 In all circumstances, the claim to meet International Standards should be assessed as part of the overall safety case and the safety argument that the risks posed by the Product System or Service are Tolerable and ALARP should be made in accordance with ASEMS, as for any other acquisition project.